 Dr. Vizzi specializes in the latest repair techniques for rotator cuff tears.
-Depending on several factors, including the severity of your rotator cuff injury, as well as your lifestyle and personal preferences, Dr. Vizzi can recommend an optimal treatment plan to alleviate your pain and restore your shoulder function.
+Depending on several factors, including the severity of your injury as well as your lifestyle and personal preferences, he can suggest an appropriate treatment plan to help alleviate your pain and improve your shoulder function.
 Some nonsurgical options include:

 - Medications – Nonsteroidal anti-inflammatory drugs (NSAIDs) can be helpful for reducing painful swelling in and around your shoulder joint.

-- Physical therapy – Targeted stretches and exercises can enhance joint flexibility and strengthen the muscles that support the shoulder.
+- Physical therapy – Targeted stretches and exercises can enhance the flexibility of your shoulder and strengthen the muscles that support it.

-- Steroid injections – A local anesthetic and cortisone medication can judiciously be injected directly at the injury site to help reduce inflammation and decrease pain.
+- Steroid injections – A local anesthetic and cortisone medication can be judiciously injected directly at the injury site to help reduce inflammation and pain.

 If your rotator cuff injury does not respond well to several weeks of conservative therapy, Dr. Vizzi may suggest surgery, which may involve re-securing the torn tendon to its original attachment site on the bone with special sutures.
 In some cases, Dr. Vizzi can perform this procedure arthroscopically using a miniature camera and tiny surgical instruments, which are inserted through a series of small incisions around the shoulder joint.
 As compared to traditional open surgery, this approach can offer several advantages, such as less pain, reduced risk of infection, and faster healing.